dfelinto/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

       for more information on polynomials.

 Influence
-   Controls the percentage of affect the modifier has on the F-curve.
+   Controls the percentage of affect the modifier has on the F-Curve.

 Restrict Frame Range